and the TRAINING MANUALS for the rifle

 1946: 1L2000 to 2L0000

-These are a rough guide only.
-While they exceed annual production numbers quoted by Skennerton in “The Enfield Story”, they take in to account some observed examples of unaltered factory rifles along with the likelihood that receiver production exceeded annual assembly.
+While the earlier quoted figures exceed annual production numbers quoted by Skennerton in “The Enfield Story”, they will take into account some observed examples of unaltered factory rifles, bearing in mind the likelihood that receiver production exceeded annual assembly.

 Most chests will have the makers mark (an intertwined VC) on the right end bottom, along with a date, but often this area has been damaged.